 To talk to our team, in confidence, please call 01603 622406.

 Our doors at Sue Lambert Trust in Norwich and Great Yarmouth are open.
-Please call us to make an appointment at our offices or online.
+Please call us to make an appointment.

 If you are in immediate crisis, please call 111 and select option 2 for the NHS First Response service.Find out more about the support we provide